-All materials used in fire-stopping shall be listed for and be used as a component of an approved design and shall be used exactly as specified by the design.
-Additional requirements can be found in Chapter 7 of the International Building Code, 2018 Edition.
+All materials used in fire-stopping shall be listed for and be used as a component of an approved design and shall be used exactly as specified by the design and must clearly state that it meets the UL1479 and/or UL2079 standard.
+Additional requirements can be found in Chapter 7 of the International Building Code, 2021 Edition.

 Once a specific method and/or materials have been approved it shall be used, as approved, unless the architect submits a design change and that documentation is approved by the Fire District.